 Dr Nadine Zacharias

-Bennett, A., Naylor, R., Mellor, K., Brett, M., Gore, J., Harvey, A., Munn, B., James, R., Smith, M., and Whitty, G. (forthcoming).
+Bennett, A., Naylor, R., Mellor, K., Brett, M., Gore, J., Harvey, A., Munn, B., James, R., Smith, M., and Whitty, G. (2015).
 The Critical Interventions Framework Part 2: Equity Initiatives in Australian Higher Education: A Review of Evidence of Impact.
 Canberra: Commonwealth of Australia.

 Burke, P.J.
 (2013).
 The Right to Higher Education: Beyond widening participation.
 New York: Routledge.